rakiya30/Analysing-International-Students-Mental-Health/README.md

     ## DATASET DESCRIPTION

     - The dataset contains survey responses from 268 students (201 international, 68 domestic) collected in 2018 by a japanese university.
-The dataset contains 50 columns with 268 rows, however for this analysis we used only eight columnns relevant to the questions that this project aims to answer.
+The dataset has a total of 50 columns with 268 rows, however for this analysis we used only eight columnns relevant to the questions that this project aims to answer.
 Here is a descriptions of the columms: